Siddiki/gghc/index.md

 ## Methodology

 This project documents the amount of times a location is being tagged on instagram.
+Simple python script using Instagram API.

 ##### Collaborators